skedgo/GeoMonitor/README.md

   - Go to *Signing & Capabilities*, *Background Modes* and make sure *Location updates* is ticket.
   - Go to *Info*, and make sure you have usage descriptions for "Privacy - Location Always", "Privacy - Location Always and When in Use", and "Privacy - Location When In Use" set.

 ## Usage

-TODO:

-- [ ] Optional: Set maximum number of regions for GeoMonitor to use.
-If this is not specified, it'll use the maximum of 20.
-Set this if you're monitoring regions yourself.

 ```swift
 self.monitor = GeoMonitor {